vektra/mockery/docs/features.md

 Included with this feature is the ability to use templated strings for various configuration options.
 This is useful to define where your mocks are placed and how to name them.

-These are various strategies you may want to adopt:
+These are various layouts you may want to adopt:

-#### Strategies
+#### Layouts

-!!! info "Strategies"
+!!! info "layouts"

     === "defaults"